tensorflow/tfx/docs/guide/index.md

 modeling code, including the SavedModel from the Transform component, you can consume your training and evaluation data and train your model.

-When working with Estimator based models, the last section of your modeling code should save your model as both a SavedModel and an EvalSavedModel.
-Saving as an EvalSavedModel ensures the metrics used at training time are also available during evaluation (note that this is not required for keras based models).
-Saving an EvalSavedModel requires that you import the [TensorFlow Model Analysis (TFMA)](tfma.md) library in your Trainer component.
+During the last section of your modeling code you should save your model as both a SavedModel and an EvalSavedModel.
+Saving as an EvalSavedModel will require you to import and apply [TensorFlow Model Analysis (TFMA)](tfma.md) library in your Trainer component.

 ```python
 import tensorflow_model_analysis as tfma